Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 GROSS: That's, like, a swelling of the brain.

 TOMALIN: Yes.
 And I remember I used to have to go and see the brain surgeon regularly with Tom.
-And you learn such odd lessons, don't you?
-I mean, I was endlessly anxious.
 And this brain surgeon was a very sweet man and saw Tom a lot.
 And he said to me, you're so lucky to have Tom.
 I would love to have children, and I don't have any children.
 And I've always thought about that man (laughter) and how he envied me, my situation, you know?
 He didn't think it was a terrible disaster having a handicapped son.
 He thought I was really enviable to have this beautiful baby.
 He was a very beautiful baby, too.

 GROSS: So you mentioned your friend who had a baby with a similar problem was told, don't have the operation; your baby will live a few months and then will die.